-Element Limit in force Access (gear) Trawls or longlines or pots Catch limit 3 405 tonnes west of 79°20'E (see CM 41-08) Season: Trawl and pot 1 December to 30 November Longline 1 May to 14 September, with possible extension from 15 to 30 April and 15 September to 31 October each season for any vessel that has demonstrated full compliance with CM 25-02 in the previous season.
-By-catch Fishing shall cease if the by-catch limit of any species, as set out in CM 33-02, is reached: Channichthys rhinoceratus 1 663 tonnes Lepidonotothen squamifrons 80 tonnes Macrourus carinatus and M. holotrachys 360 tonnes Macrourus caml and M. whitsoni 409 tonnes Skates and rays 120 tonnes Mitigation In accordance with CMs 24-02, 25-02 and 25-03, minimisation of risk of the incidental mortality of birds and mammals Observers Each vessel to carry at least one scientific observer and may include one additional CCAMLR scientific observer Data Ten-day reporting system as in Annex 41-08/A Monthly fine-scale reporting system as in Annex 41-08/A on haul-by-haul basis Fine-scale reporting system as in Annex 41-08/A. Reported in accordance with the CCAMLR Scheme of International Scientific Observation Target species For the purpose of Annex 41-08/A, the target species is Dissostichus eleginoides and the by-catch is any species other than D. eleginoides .
+Element Limit in force By-catch Fishing shall cease if the by-catch limit of any species, as set out in CM 33-02, is reached: Channichthys rhinoceratus 1 663 tonnes Lepidonotothen squamifrons 80 tonnes Macrourus carinatus and M. holotrachys 360 tonnes Macrourus caml and M. whitsoni 409 tonnes Skates and rays 120 tonnes Move-on-rule If the catch limits for any one haul, as set out in CM 33-02, are reached, the vessel must not fish using that method within 5 n miles of the location for at least 5 days: Channichthys rhinoceratus 5 tonnes Macrourus spp. combined 3 tonnes Lepidonotothen squamifrons 2 tonnes Somniosus spp.
+2 tonnes Skates and rays 2 tonnes Other by-catch species 1 tonne Mitigation In accordance with CMs 24-02, 25-02 and 25-03, minimisation of risk of the incidental mortality of birds and mammals Observers Each vessel to carry at least one scientific observer and may include one additional CCAMLR scientific observer Data Ten-day reporting system as in Annex 41-08/A Monthly fine-scale reporting system as in Annex 41-08/A on haul- by-haul basis Fine-scale reporting system as in Annex 41-08/A. Reported in accordance with the CCAMLR Scheme of International Scientific Observation Target species For the purpose of Annex 41-08/A, the target species is Dissostichus eleginoides and the by-catch is any species other than D. eleginoides .
 Jellymeat Number and weight of fish discarded, including those with jellymeat condition, to be reported.
 These catches count towards the catch limit.
 Environmental protection Regulated by CM 26-01